Overlapping of photon rings in black hole imaging: Summary and conclusions

 (i) In this paper, we investigate the overlapping of photon rings --- higher-order lensed images of a black hole’s luminous environment, concentrated near the shadow boundary and expected to be detected in future observations.
 We work within a broad class of static, spherically symmetric spacetimes.
 The specific conditions (reasonably general) imposed on the metric are detailed in Subsec.~\ref{subsec:assumptions}.
 We consider an idealized model of accretion, represented by a geometrically thin equatorial disk with specified inner and outer radii, and an observer located on the symmetry axis (see Subsec.~\ref{subsec:photon-rings} and Fig.~\ref{fig:merging}).
 To further simplify the analysis, we consider the limit that the outer radius of the disk is at infinity.
 Under this assumption, for any fixed metric the question of overlapping is entirely determined by the inner radius of the accretion disk (Subsec.~\ref{subsec:overlap}).

 (ii) Depending on the value of the inner radius of the accretion disk, the thickness of each photon ring varies, and therefore they may or may not overlap.
+(By overlapping, we mean that portions of images appear at the same angular position on the observer’s sky.)
 When the inner radius is sufficiently large, the photon rings are thin and separated from one another.
 If it is smaller, the rings become thicker, and the separations between them disappear.
 For even smaller values, more and more rings overlap.

 To characterize this behavior, we introduce the radius of merging --- defined as the value of the inner radius of the accretion disk at which the photon rings of two given orders begin to overlap (Subsec.~\ref{subsec:radius-merging-def}).
 An illustrative example involving the primary and secondary images is shown in Fig.~\ref{fig:merging}.